Classes offered throughout central Alabama.

 Are Practice Tests Available?

-Free GED® prep classes
+Free GED® preparation classes

-Free GED® testing
+Free GED® Testing Opportunities

 How Much Do Classes Cost?